-If you are thinking of forming an LLC (Limited Liability Company) in Nebraska, you’ll want to familiarize yourself with the basic requirements of a Nebraska LLC.
+If you are thinking of forming an LLC (limited liability company) in Nebraska, you’ll want to familiarize yourself with the basic requirements of a Nebraska LLC.
 This will help you decide if Nebraska’s the right state for your LLC; and, if it is, prepare you to speed through the formation process.

-Naming your NE LLC
+Naming your Nebraska LLC

 The name of a Nebraska LLC must contain the words limited liability company or limited company or the abbreviation L.L.C., LLC, L.C., or LC.
 Limited may be abbreviated as” Ltd.”, and company may be abbreviated as “Co.”.
-Also, your desired name be distinguishable from the name of any corporation or LLC incorporated, organized, or authorized to transact business in this state; any reserved or registered corporation or LLC name; and, any fictitious or assumed name.

 The following are Nebraska’s requirements for the members/managers of LLCs:

 - Minimum number.
 LLCs must have one or more members and may have one or more managers.